-Name: Title: Iblication) Annick Mansfield Title: Research Analyst Office: Institutional Planning and Assessment Mailing Address: 106 Central St. City/State/Zip/Country: Wellesley, MA 02481-8203, USA Phone: 781-283-2848 Fax: E-mail Address: 781-383-3698 amansfie@wellesley.edu d for reference on your institution's Web site?
-Yes T · X İ If yes, please provide the URL of the c www.wellesley.edu/oir/instdata corresponding web page: We invite you to indicate if there are ite ems on the CDS for which you cannot use the requested ata for the cohort requested, whose methodology is unclear, or about which you have questions or co mments in general.
-This information will not be published but will help the publishers further refine C CDS items.
-Address Information Name of College/University: Wellesley College Mailing Address: 106 Central Street City/State/Zip/Country: Wellesley, MA 02481-8203, USA Street Address (if different): Wellesley, IVIA 02401-0200, OOA City/State/Zip/Country: Main Phone Number: 704 202 2270 781-283-2270 WWW Home Page Address: www.wellesley.edu Admission Phone Number: 781-283-2270 Admission Toll-Free Phone Number: Adminstra Office 400 Control Ct Admission Office Mailing Address: Admission Office, 106 Central Street City/State/Zip/Country: Wellesley, MA 02481-8203, USA Admission Fax Number: 781-283-3678 Admission E-mail Address: admission@wellesley.edu If there is a separate URL for your school's online application, please Admission home: www.wellesley.edu/admission specify: Admission apply: www.wellesley.edu/admission/apply If you have a mailing address other than the above to which applications should be sent, please provide: Source of institutional control (Chec Public ck only one): X IPrivate (nonprofit) Private (nonprofit) Proprietary Proprietary ll tion: Proprietary Classify your undergraduate institu tion: Proprietary Classify your undergraduate institu Coeducational college tion: Proprietary Classify your undergraduate institu Coeducational college Men's college tion: Proprietary Classify your undergraduate institu Coeducational college Men's college Women's college Proprietary Classify your undergraduate institu Coeducational college Men's college Women's college Academic year calendar: X Proprietary Classify your undergraduate institu Coeducational college Men's college Women's college Academic year calendar: Semester Proprietary Classify your undergraduate institu Coeducational college Men's college Women's college Academic year calendar: Semester Quarter X Proprietary Classify your undergraduate institu Coeducational college Men's college Women's college Academic year calendar: Semester Quarter Trimester X Classify your undergraduate institu Coeducational college Men's college Women's college Academic year calendar: Semester Quarter Trimester 4-1-4 X Proprietary Classify your undergraduate institu Coeducational college Men's college Women's college Academic year calendar: Semester Quarter Trimester 4-1-4 Continuous X Proprietary Classify your undergraduate institut Coeducational college Men's college Women's college Academic year calendar: Semester Quarter Trimester 4-1-4 X
+A. Ge neral Information

+Decreased and Information (Net for Dec http-stam)

+A0 Respondent Information (Not for Pul Name: Annick Mansfield İ

+A0 A0 Title: Institutional Research Director

+A0 Office: Institutional Planning and Assessment

+A0 Mailing Address: 106 Central St

+A0 City/State/Zip/Country: Wellesley, MA 02481-8203, USA

+A0 Phone: 781-283-2848

+A0 Fax: 781-383-3698

+Α0 E-mail Address: amansfie@wellesley.edu

+A0 for reference on your institution's Web site?
+Yes X

+A0 If yes, please provide the URL of the c orresponding Web page: 4

+A0A We invite you to indicate if there are it analytic convention, cannot provide da ems on the CDS for which you cannot use the requested ta for the cohort requested, whose methodology is unclear, comments in general.
+This information will not be published to CDS items.

+A 1 Address Information -

+A 1 Name of College/University: Wellesley College

+A1 Mailing Address: 106 Central Street

+A 1 City/State/Zip/Country: Wellesley, MA 02481-8203, USA

+A1 Street Address (if different):

+A 1 City/State/Zip/Country:

+A 1 Main Phone Number: 781-283-1000

+A1 WWW Home Page Address: www.wellesley.edu

+A 1 Admissions Phone Number: 781-283-2270

+A 1 Admissions Toll-Free Phone Number:

+A 1 Admissions Office Mailing Address: Admission Office, 106 Central Street

+A1 City/State/Zip/Country: Wellesley, MA 02481-8203, USA

+A1 Admissions Fax Number: 781-283-3678

+A 1 Admissions E-mail Address: admissions@wellesley.edu

+A1 If there is a separate URL for your

+school's online application, please specify:

+A 1 If you have a mailing address other

+than the above to which applications

+should be sent, please provide:

+A2 Source of institutional control (Chec k only one):

+A2 Public

+A2 A2 Private (nonprofit) Proprietary X

+A3 Classify your undergraduate institut ion:

+A3 Coeducational college

+A3 Men's college

+А3 Women's college X

+A4 Academic year calendar:

+A4 Semester X

+A4 Quarter

+A4 Trimester

+A4 4-1-4

+A4 Continuous

+Α4 Differs by program (describe):